sherlock666/python-echobot-with-state/README.md

 gunicorn --bind 0.0.0.0 --worker-class aiohttp.worker.GunicornWebWorker --timeout 600 main:app
 ```
 This configures the Gunicorn WSGI HTTP Server to use `aiohttp` workers and starts the app.

-### Add Enviorment Varaibles and Add Startup Command
-We need to add our `APP_ID` and `APP_SECRET` to our app as environment variables.
-To get our the `APP_ID` and `APP_SECRET`, open the [Azure Portal](https://portal.azure.com) and navigate to the resource group we created earlier.
-Click on the Deployments blade on the left side, and then click on the Bot you created under Deployment Name.
-Open the Inputs blade and copy the APPID and APPSECRET.

-Now go back to the resource group and navigate to the Web App Service you created.
-Open the Application settings blade.
-In the Applications settings section, add the APP_ID and APP_SECRET as key-value pairs.

-While we're in this window, set the Start File field to startup.txt.
-This will add the startup command we created earlier.

-Note, be sure to save your changes.

 ### Create a Local Git Reposity and Push to Web App Remote
 Create a local git repository for your project.